NCI-CGR/Nanopore_Pore_C_Tips/README.md

   b) allow more than 4G memory for running snakemake, otherwise some conda environment installation may fail.

   c) log files are stored at: results/logs/results/

+  d) the workflow "pairs" and "cooler" are not included in the workflow "all".
+You need to run them additionally.

 * Output